AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 The other line deals with the variability in tuple hit counts seen in the binary.
-In essence, if every taken branch is always taken a fixed number of times for all the inputs we have tried, this will read `1.00`.
+In essence, if every taken branch is always taken a fixed number of times for all the inputs that were tried, this will read `1.00`.
 As we manage to trigger other hit counts for every branch, the needle will start to move toward `8.00` (every bit in the 8-bit map hit), but will probably never reach that extreme.